A mistake I made: I used to feel responsible for my son's feelings, thoughts, choices

 Then I discovered something that did work: I looked at myself—my own beliefs, thoughts, and feelings.
 It takes courage to look at myself and take responsibility for my choices.
 It takes courage to feel, express, share and release old beliefs, thoughts, and feelings in order to make room for new ways of relating, seeing, and being.

 I began to understand that if I change, my relationships and situations change.
 I began to pay attention to what I thought and did.
 I gave up owning my son's problems.
-(Oh, and he wasn't the only one I tried fixing, rescuing, and managing.
-I gave up owning all problems that were not mine.)
+He wasn't the only one I tried fixing, rescuing, and managing.
+I transformed owning others' problems into having compassion for them.

-So, when this parent shared, he asked if I had any experience with this.
-I did.
-And I told him.
+So, when this parent asked if I had any experience with this.
+I told him.
 Perhaps he saw himself in me.